hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 to the caching use case.
 Therefor for example `javax.cache.Cache::put`, unlike `java.util.Map::put`, does not return the old value previously assigned to the given key.

-## Hazelcast Cache Extension - ICache
+## Hazelcast JCache Extension - ICache

 Hazelcast provides extension methods to Cache API through the interface `com.hazelcast.cache.ICache`.